Determining planetary positions in the sky for $\pm 50$ years to an accuracy of $\stackrel{<}{_{\sim}} 1^{\circ}$ with a calculator}: Appendix C: The astronomical calendar

 The slant dotted lines running across the calendar from west to east almost every month represent Moon's path.
-Their dates of intersection with the Sun's path at $0^h$ elongation mean new Moon days, while intersections with the midnight line (at $\pm 12^h$ elongation) imply full Moon days, with the intermediate phases at the in-between dates.
-The faint lines in the calendar represent the relative positions of the ascending and descending nodes of Moon's orbital plane.
-Intersection of the sun's path (at $0^h$ elongation) or of the midnight line (at $\pm 12^h$) with one of the lines of nodes, indicate the possibility of occurrence of an eclipse.
-In the neighbourhood of these intersection points, at the time of a new moon there might possibly occur a solar eclipse while at the full moon time there is a possibility of a lunar eclipse.
+Their dates of intersection with the Sun's path at $0^\circ$ elongation mean New Moon days, while intersections with the midnight lines (at $\pm 180^\circ$ elongation) imply Full Moon days, with the intermediate phases at the in-between dates.
+The faint lines in the calendar represent the relative positions of the ascending node and descending node of Moon's orbital plane.
+Intersection of the sun's path (at $0^\circ$ elongation) or of the midnight lines (at $\pm 180^\circ$) with one of the lines of nodes, indicate the possibility of occurrence of an eclipse.
+In the neighbourhood of these intersection points, at the time of a New moon there might possibly occur a solar eclipse while at the Full moon time there is a possibility of lunar eclipse.

-From the astronomical calendar for the year 2010, shown in Figure 4, we see that close to the intersection point of Sun's path with the ascending node there is new Moon around 15th of January, which could thus be a solar eclipse.
-Actually because of the limited resolution of the display, the calendar can only be used as a quick indicator.
-For a better accuracy, one should go back to the actual tabulated data from which the calendar has been generated.
-From our computed data for the longitudes of the Sun, Moon and the lines of nodes for the year 2010, we find that the possible dates for the solar eclipses in the year 2010 are 15th January and 11th July, while lunar eclipses may occur on 26th June and 21st of December.
-From NASA's eclipse web site [6] we find that there indeed are four eclipses in the year 2010 on these very dates.
+For many planetary phenomena, the astronomical calendar can act as a quick indicator.
+However, because of the limited resolution of the display in the calendar, for a better accuracy one might go back to the actual tabulated data from which the calendar has been generated.
+From our computed data for the longitudes of the Sun, Moon and the lines of nodes for the year 2020, we find that the possible dates for the solar eclipses in the year 2020 are 21st June and 14th December, which are the New Moon date close to the intersection point of the lines of nodes with Midday line (Sun's path at $ 0^\circ$).
+Similarly, possible lunar eclipses on Full Moon dates near the intersection points of the lines of nodes with Midnight lines (at $\pm 180^\circ$) would in 2020 fall on January 10, June 5, July 5 and November 30.
+However, as seen in Figure 4, these might only be Penumbral Lunar eclipses as the Full Moon positions do not fall very close to any of the intersection points.

+From the astronomical calendar (Figure 4), we can expect some interesting astronomical vision in the year 2020.
+Jupiter and Saturn will be moving closer to each other in sky with the two being closest (within a degree -- the accuracy limits of our calculations), an event known as a great conjunction, around 23rd of December.
+For about 10 days, near the end of March, when Jupiter and Saturn will be within $\sim 7^\circ$ of each other, Mars will be lying in between the two.
+Not only will there be three bright objects seen in close proximity of each other in sky, Mars, seen within a degree of Jupiter on 22nd of March will move to within a degree of Saturn by 1st of April.
+But this spectacular sight will be for the eyes of the early birds only, as this would be visible before sunrise, in the eastern sky.